 Hoegee’s Loop, Big Santa Anita Canyon- 4.85 mile loop consisting of the Upper and Lower Winter Creek Trails.
 This hike does not end with a waterfall but follows the stream through the tranquil forest.
 Hoegee’s Campground is a pleasant spot for lunch.
 We’ve seen bears on a couple of our hikes which the kids thought was really cool.

-All three of these locations are part of the Angeles National Forest.
+These hikes are in the Angeles National Forest.
 An Adventure Pass is required to park within the forest.
 This may be purchased at REI or Big 5.
 You may also visit the Forest Service website for a complete list of vendors.

-Those are just a few of our favorites.
+Those are just a couple of our favorites.
 I’ll share more in future posts.
 There is so much to do an see in the great outdoors of Southern California.
+Happy trails!